atefehneu/stn_burst_profile/README.md

 You can use this package for:
 - Producing a network of GPe-STN with one- or two-way delayed of synaptic currents.
-- You can check the effect of synaptic delays on bursting behavior of STN neurons.
+- Checking the effect of synaptic delays on bursting behavior of STN neurons.
-- You can check the effect of DBS on neuronal behavior of STN neurons.
+- Checking the effect of DBS on neuronal behavior of STN neurons.
 -
 *****************************************************************************************